WotLK Classic Demonology Warlock Guide

 Best Professions for Demonology Warlock

-Overall, Demonology Warlocks have a few viable options for professions and which you choose depends on which one you want.
+Overall, Demonology Warlock has a few viable options for professions and which you choose depends on which one you want.
 You can go Tailoring for the big Lightweave proc, which will more often than not proc on pull with your trinkets and whatever else, allowing you to snap a very big Demonic Pact, which at the end of the day is why you are in the Raid.
 If you go Jewelcrafting instead, you get straight Spell Power, rather than the proc, giving your raid a nice static amount of Spell Power from Demonic Pact the whole encounter.
 Which one you choose is up to you and they are so very close to each other, so you can choose which to use based on your preferences and the economy of your server for gold-making.

 - 18 Jan.
 2023 (pre-raid gear page): Reviewed for Phase 2 release ahead of Ulduar raid release.